vivin/gradle-semantic-build-versioning/README.md

 # Introduction

+**NOTE: Version 3.0.0 is still being developed.
+It is has not been released.**

 **NOTE: Plugin configuration and usage has changed significantly since version 2.x.
-If you are still using that version, the documentation can be found [here](https://github.com/vivin/gradle-semantic-build-versioning/tree/2.x).** if you want
+If you are still using that version, the documentation can be found [here](https://github.com/vivin/gradle-semantic-build-versioning/tree/2.x).**

 This is a Gradle plugin that provides support for [semantic versioning](http://semver.org) of builds.
 It is quite easy to use and extremely configurable.
 The plugin allows you to bump the major, minor, patch or pre-release version based on the latest version, which is identified from a git tag.
 It also allows you to bump pre-release versions based on a scheme that you define.
 The version can be bumped by using version-component-specific project properties or can be bumped automatically based on the contents of a commit message.
 If no manual bumping is done via commit message with activated autobumping or via project properties, the plugin will increment the version-component with the lowest precedence; this is usually the patch version, but can be the pre-release version if the latest version is a pre-release one.